bongo227/Atomical/doc/doc_gen.md

 6. LLVM produces assembly which is can then be linked by a linker, producing an executable

 ### Psudocode
-This project was implemented in C which means their is alot of code which isnt important for an explanation on how each algoritum works.
-To help illustrate how the algorithums work I have opted to use psudocode so that it is easier to understand.
+This project was implemented in C which means their is a lot of code which is not important for an explanation on how each algorithm works.
+To help illustrate how the algorithms work I have opted to use psudocode so that it is easier to understand.
 The psudocode is close to the AQA psudocode spec with a few additions.

 * `LABEL` and `ENDLABEL` make a labeled section of code
 * `GOTO` goes to a label
 * `_` is equivilent to `NULL` in C

 ### String
 Strings in C are represented by a pointer to some characters (that end with a null byte).
-This means that to append somthing to a string it would require a reallocation, which is slow.
-Additionaly to find the length of a C string, it requires a function call which loops until it reaches the null byte unlike most languages were it would be a constant time operation.
-It makes sence in this case to build a more dynamic string for when we dont know how long the string should be, and dont care about the additional memory.
+This means that to append something to a string it would require a reallocation, which is slow.
+Additionally to find the length of a C string, it requires a function call which loops until it reaches the null byte unlike most languages were it would be a constant time operation.
+It makes sense in this case to build a more dynamic string for when we do not know how long the string should be, and do not care about the additional memory.

 Strings have are split into two parts, the header and the characters.
 So that strings are compatible with the C standard library all the pointers returned by the string functions point to the characters so the header is hidden and must be accessed through the string functions.
-The header contains the length of the string (for fast direct access) and the capacity of the string (how many character can be stored before a reallocation must occor).
+The header contains the length of the string (for fast direct access) and the capacity of the string (how many character can be stored before a reallocation must occur).

 #### String equality
 One side effect of knowing the strings length without looping though the string is faster string equality checks.
-The C standard library compares two strings character by character, if their is a diffrence the function returns false (non-zero) however since we have constant time access to the string length we can first check if the two strings lengths are equal thus improving performance in the case where two strings are not the same length.
+The C standard library compares two strings character by character, if their is a difference the function returns false (non-zero) however since we have constant time access to the string length we can first check if the two strings lengths are equal thus improving performance in the case where two strings are not the same length.

 ```
 FUNCTION string_equals(string a, string b)